METALS-Chinese data weighs on metals; aluminium set to rebound

 *JAPAN: Major Japanese trading houses have asked Rusal to stop shipping refined aluminium and other products in light of U.S. sanctions and are scrambling to secure metal elsewhere, industry sources said.

-COPPER: LME copper shed 1.1 percent to trade at $6,833 a tonne in official rings after on-warrant LME stocks, those not earmarked for delivery, climbed 10,950 tonnes to 313,450 tonnes MCUSTX-TOTAL, indicating healthy supplies.
+COPPER: LME copper shed 0.5 percent to finish at $6,877 a tonne after on-warrant LME stocks, those not earmarked for delivery, climbed 10,950 tonnes to 313,450 tonnes MCUSTX-TOTAL, indicating healthy supplies.

-NICKEL: Nickel was the biggest decliner on the LME, bid down 2.7 percent at $13,950 a tonne after failing to trade during official activity.

 With nickel the biggest speculative long of the LME complex, according to estimates from broker Marex Spectron, it appeared some bulls were liquidating positions, traders said.

-Additional reporting by Manolo Serapio Jr. in Manila, editing by David Evans and Louise Heavens
+Additional reporting by Manolo Serapio Jr. in Manila, editing by Louise Heavens and Adrian Croft